top of page

 It is suggested to first go around the village on the footpath.
 The turning to the path is just before the ritual bath.
 This path will bring you back into the village by a dwelling with a paved courtyard close to the synagogue.
 The length of the footpath is almost a kilometer and the walk takes about 15 minutes.

 The synagogue was built in the early 4th century CE, was destroyed by an earthquake, rebuilt, and remained in use until the 8th century.
-As for other synagogues in the Galilee, it faces towards Jerusalem.
+As for most other synagogues in the Galilee, it faces towards Jerusalem.
 The bima (raised platform) and Torah Ark were in the hall on either side of the main entrance.
-Notice the archway of the synagogue, 5 of its original 12 pillars, and lion figures.
+Note the archway of the synagogue with 9 steps leading from a plaza to the 3-door entrance and 5 of the original interior 12 pillars that formed a U-shape and supported a second story.
+The walls are lined with fine reliefs depicting human, animal and mythological imagery, plants and geometric patterns.

 The arched buildings nearby are from the Mamluke period from the 14th and 15th centuries.